Migrant Health Interest Group / Physicians for Human Rights

-The Migrant Health Interest Group is looking for the leaders from the next class to help continue the work accomplished in the 2019-2020 year.
-Our goals are to expand opportunities in the area of migrant health for UACOM-P by creating a new CHIP site in Phoenix that provides comprehensive and culturally-competent care to recently arrived and/or undocumented immigrants.
+The Migrant Health Interest Group is looking for the leaders from the next class to help continue the work accomplished in the 2020-2021 year.
+Our goals are to expand opportunities in the area of migrant health for UACOM-P by creating a new in-person CHIP site in Phoenix that provides comprehensive and culturally-competent care to recently arrived and/or undocumented immigrants.
 We are seeking passionate active leaders to take over and plan the various projects that improve medical care for uninsured and undocumented members of our community.

 The Migrant Health Interest Group (MHIG) organizes opportunities available to all UACOM-P students to learn and gain experience related to migrant health and the role of physicians in mitigating the migrant crisis here in Arizona, along the U.S.-Mexico border, and abroad.
 Our goals are to partner with clinician networks on the U.S.-Mexico border for educational resources and volunteer opportunities and to gain clinical experience in migrant crisis centers and federal immigrant detention facilities in Arizona and other border states.
 With the support of Physicians for Human Rights National Student Program (PHR), we send students to conferences to train to provide legal-medical documentation for asylum seekers and refugees, to train in trauma-informed care, and to learn about the specific health problems that affect this population through educational events, networking, and by gaining first-hand experience as medical volunteers.

-MHIG’s accomplishments in the 2019-2020 academic year reflect the mission of the interest group.
+MHIG’s accomplishments in the 2020-2021 academic year reflect the mission of the interest group.
 First, MHIG partnered with the University of Arizona COM-Tucson and The Arizona Asylum Network to host a virtual PHR Asylum Evaluation Training conference.
-Students received training in asylum evaluation, a unique legal-medical partnership in which students use their medical knowledge to help immigrants in federal detention centers support their immigration cases by providing a history and physician exam and writing an affidavit that may be used in court (e.g., such a report may document physical signs of torture, abuse, psychological injury, or post-traumatic stress disorder).
+Students received training in asylum evaluation, a unique legal-medical partnership in which students use their medical knowledge to help immigrants in federal detention centers support their immigration cases by providing a history and physician exam and writing an affidavit that may be used in court (e.g., such a reporth may document physical signs of torture, abuse, psychological injury, or post-traumatic stress disorder).